Markide1/Markide1/README.md

 # 💫 About Me:
-👷 I'm working on a Habits App with NodeJs and Typescript.<br>🙋 Looking to collaborate on Web Apps.<br>🧗 Currently learning about building and deployments on the cloud.<br>✨ Fun fact: I started coding as a fun activity, and now I have grown to love it.
+👷 I'm working on a Habits App with NodeJs and Typescript.<br>🙋 Looking to collaborate on Web Apps.<br>🧗 Currently learning about building and deployments on the cloud.<br>✨ Fun fact: I started coding as a fun activity and have grown to love it.

 ## 🌐 Socials: